mrf-r/mbwmidi/README.md

 ### TODO
+- port allowable prio: utilisation or new message?
 - should port write initiate transmission??
 - rpn address source is not analysed. merging rpn is vulnerable
 - realtime could not interrupt message on serial midi - need PortRead without rp change